Unthrottled/old-man-yells-at/README.md

-# Deal With It emoji generator
+# Old Man Yells At Generator

-Fully client-side Deal With It emoji generator hosted at https://emoji.build/deal-with-it-generator/
+Fully client-side "Old Man Yells At" meme generator - create amusing images of an old man yelling at anything you want to poke fun at!

 ## Over-engineered features

 - All operations done fully client-side - no backend, no private data leaves your browser.
-- Uses [MediaPipe Face Detector task](https://ai.google.dev/edge/mediapipe/solutions/vision/face_detector) to automatically scale and position glasses on the detected faces.
+- Uses [MediaPipe Face Detector task](https://ai.google.dev/edge/mediapipe/solutions/vision/face_detector) to automatically detect and position the old man character.
-- Extensive customization options for glasses:
+- Extensive customization options for the old man:
-  - Placement of glasses anywhere on the input image (including slightly going outside it).
+  - Placement anywhere on the input image (including slightly going outside it).
-  - Change the size of glasses.
+  - Change the size of the old man character.
-  - Change the color of glasses to any RGBA value (only applies to the Classic style).
+  - Customize facial expressions and yelling intensity.
-  - No limit on the number of glasses.
+  - No limit on the number of old men (for maximum yelling chaos).
-  - Flip the glasses vertically or horizontally.
+  - Flip the character vertically or horizontally.
-  - Customize the direction from which the glasses appear on the image.
+  - Customize the direction from which the old man appears.
-  - Different types of glasses.
+  - Different old man character styles and expressions.
 - GIF output options:
   - Looping mode.
   - Number of frames.